 - Scrapped Princess seems to have this large pointed sleeve puffs as a unisex clothing item.

-- Ichika's Sun Djinn costume in Uta Kata combines this trope with Detached Sleeves.
+- Ichika's Sun Djinn costume in Uta Kata uses this trope with detached sleeves.

 - Sumomo in Chobits.
 It might not seem like it due to her Super-Deformed look, but if her head was normal size, the sleeves would fit over it.